APorkolab/APorkolab/README.md

 🔭 I have my own one-man non-profit game studio where I create text adventure games called Hootie in Bootee Studio (www.hootieinbootee.com)

-🌱 I'm currently working on a "five new projects" challenge: finishing an adventure game and refactoring a test project.
-The other projects will be a surprise.
+🌱 Currently, I have just completed the "five new projects" challenge and am taking a break to recharge.
+A surprise will await next year's projects.

 🤔 Looking for help with job search :)